Georgeygigz/Fast-Food-Endpoints/README.md

   4. On the app's main directory, open the terminal and run the app using <code>python run.py</code>

-# How to test the Api Endpoints
+# How to test the Api Endpoints Locally

  1. [Postman](https://www.getpostman.com/) is used to input data and get the output